Boeing C-17 Globemaster III in Australian service: Humanitarian tasks

-In July 2014, two Globemasters, several aircrews and maintenance personnel were deployed to Eindhoven Air Base in the Netherlands as part of the response to the shooting down of Malaysia Airlines Flight 17 over the Ukraine.
-In conjunction with Royal Netherlands Air Force C-130s, the two aircraft ferried international police officers and their equipment between the Netherlands and Kharkiv in the Ukraine.
+In July 2014, two Globemasters, several aircrews and maintenance personnel were deployed to Eindhoven Air Base in the Netherlands as part of the response to the shooting down of Malaysia Airlines Flight 17 over Ukraine.
+In conjunction with Royal Netherlands Air Force C-130s, the two aircraft ferried international police officers and their equipment between the Netherlands and Kharkiv in Ukraine.
 They also flew the bodies of victims of the incident to the Netherlands.
 A third C-17 flew aircrew and equipment from Australia to the Netherlands.
 This deployment was completed on 20 August 2014.

 The first flight by an RAAF C-17 to Antarctica was conducted in November 2015.
 The aircraft transported supplies for the Australian Antarctic Division from Hobart to Wilkins Runway, and its crew practised evacuating casualties from Wilkins after the cargo was unloaded.
 This flight was reported to have been the first time the RAAF had flown missions to the Australian Antarctic Territory since the Antarctic Flight was withdrawn in 1963.
 Since 2016 Globemasters have made up to six flights to Antarctica each southern summer to support the Australian Antarctic Division.
 A trial winter airdrop was conducted at Casey Station in June 2016.
 In September 2017 air-to-air refuelling was used to enable a Globemaster to drop supplies at Davis Station.